wearefrank/frank-runner/README.md

 </project>
 ```

-This way every (configuraion) project can be started and tested by it's own.
+This way every (configuration) project can be started and tested by it's own.

 # Frank!Framework version